davidjs11/bootloader-playground/README.txt

     and linking it with the bootloader.

 - 05-the-kernel
-    just the kernel. now with interrupt
+    the """kernel""". now with interrupt
     handling! and now it looks a bit like a terminal.